 The Laplace transform of a ramp function (constant function)

 To solve this, we need to use the integration by part rule.
 There is a simple way to derive the integration by parts rule.
-Namely, let u and v be two functions, then by differentiating these two functions, we obtain
+Namely, let and be two functions, then by differentiating these two functions, we obtain

 From the last equation, we obtain